apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/iostatistics.md

 1. An instance of `IOStatistics` can be shared across threads;

-1. Read access to the supplied statistics maps must be thread safe.
+1. Read access to the supplied statistics maps MUST be thread safe.

 1. Iterators returned from the maps MUST NOT be shared across threads.